 The VSAC Advancement Grant

 This grant was formerly known as the Non-Degree Grant and is available to financially-eligible adult students who are Vermont residents and are not currently enrolled in high school but wish to enroll in a non-degree (non-matriculated) course or program that will improve his/her ability to get a job or leads to further study in a focused career area.
-Currently, each grant awarded can be up to $ 3,000.00, and eligible adults can receive up to two courses per enrollment term, up to two enrollment terms per financial year (July 1- June 30), for a lifetime total of six enrollment terms.
+Depending upon your financial need, eligible adults could receive funding that will cover the full cost of the tuition and fees associated with many of the career programs offered through Stafford Technical Center ATE.
+Additionally, eligible adult students can receive up to two courses per enrollment term, up to two enrollment terms per financial year (July 1- June 30), for a lifetime total of six enrollment terms.

 The Curtis COV Training Scholarship

 The Curtis Fund, with the help of Vermont Student Assistance Corporation is making funding available to Vermonters who seek short-term training programs to build their job skills.
 The Curtis Fund has been providing scholarship aid to Vermont men and women for over a century and when it became a funding partner in 2019 at the Vermont Community Foundation, it joined a family of funders that are dedicated to helping every Vermonter access the education he or she needs to build a better life.

 The Curtis Fund wants to support those Vermonters, from high school students to adult learners, who have the aptitude and desire to do productive work but are facing barriers to getting an education or training due to challenges like income instability or living with a disability.
 This fund helps them get started in a wide range of postsecondary options—not just earning a college degree.
 The scholarships range from $500.00 to $1,500.00 and are awarded to adult students who seek a license, certificate or credential of value in a field or career that is identified as promising by the McClure Foundation and Vermont Department of Labor.